tseylerd/Unblockt-public/README.md

 ### Kotlin language support for Visual Studio Code
 This repository is made to provide documentation and collect feedback.
 Use GitHub Issues to report any feedback.

-**Extension currently is in a very early state**.
+**Extension currently is in a very early stage**.
 It's very appreciated if you report all issues you experience if any.
 ## Installation
 1. Install the `Unblockt` extension from Visual Studio Code Marketplace
 2. Open any `.kt` or `.kts` file to activate the extension